 The range within your scooter operates on a single charge can vary greatly depending on various factors.

 Tire pressure.
 Before going on a trip, always check tire pressure.
 Under-inflated tires negatively impact both travel distance and speed.
-Extremely low tire pressure can cause permanent damages to the wheels.
+Extremely low tire pressure can cause permanent damage to the wheels.